Drop Sugar Cookies with Vanilla Buttercream Frosting

 cookies with frosting and sprinkles on top.

-Other Christmas must-makes are these White Chocolate Peppermint Cookies, Red Velvet Crinkle Cookies, or these Cookie Butter Cookies.
+Other Christmas must-makes are these White Chocolate Peppermint Cookies, Red Velvet Crinkle Cookies, and my Gingerbread Snickerdoodles.
+Looking for even more cookie recipes for holiday baking?
+Look no further than my Holiday Cookie Series!

 • The buttercream frosting adds a wonderful layer of vanilla infused sweetness to these cookies.